 You can’t even use terms like “Corporation” or “LLC” in your DBA Name; you need an actual Business License for that.

+Because Of This; There Are No Real Tax Benefits That Come With A DBA.

 If You’re Choosing To Pursue A DBA For A Sole Proprietorship And Want Tax Benefits; Consider Utilizing It With An LLC.